digitallawyer/openlegaldictionary/_definitions/letter.md

 title: Letter
 permalink: "/definitions/letter.html"
-body: I. one of the arbitrary marks or characters constituting the alphabet, and used ln written language as the representatives of so'unds or articulations of the human organs of speech.
+body: I. one of the arbitrary marks or characters constituting the alphabet, and used in written language as the representatives of so'unds or articulations of the human organs of speech.
 Several of the letters of the English alphabet have a special significance in jurisprudence, as ab-breviations and otherwise, or are employed as numerals